 Asset Diversification versus Climate Action

-Author: Christoph Hambel (Goethe University), Holger Kraft (Goethe University) and Domenico Rick van der Ploeg (University of Oxford - Department of Economics)
+Author: Christoph Hambel (Goethe University), Holger Kraft (Goethe University) and Rick van der Ploeg (University of Oxford - Department of Economics)

 Title: Asset Diversification versus Climate Action